-4 Select Create Another User to create at least one more user in your new GroupWise system.

-For more detailed information about planning and adding users, see "Creating GroupWise Accounts" in the GroupWise 2014 R2 Administration Guide.

-- 5 To provide additional information for each user, click Users, then click each user to display and edit the properties of each User object. - 6 After you have created at least two users, continue with "Testing the Users" on page 72.
+- 4 Select Create Another User to create at least one more user in your new GroupWise system. - For more detailed information about planning and adding users, see "Creating GroupWise Accounts" in the GroupWise 18 Administration Guide. - 5 To provide additional information for each user, click Users, and then click each user to display and edit the properties of each User object. - 6 After you have created at least two users, continue with Testing the Users.